Select Committee statement

 Poor air quality costs the UK some £20 billion a year, and it is a huge public health risk to all our constituents.
 Because of the failure to collaborate and to come up with an effective strategy, the Government are letting us down.
 Car manufacturers have contributed towards poor air quality for too long, and the Government have allowed that to happen and let them—in my opinion—off the hook.
 From the USA to Germany, car manufacturers have contributed millions of pounds to cleaning up their air.
 Why have we not had that contribution in this country?

 Councils struggling with air quality need more leadership from Government to ensure that they have the resources to tackle the problem effectively.
 The Government must work more closely with councils to roll out vital infrastructure, especially electric vehicle charging points and fast-charging points.
-That would also help small and medium-sized enterprises and others if they wanted to convert to electric and hybrid vehicles, so that they have the charging points as well as the drivers.
+That would also help small and medium-sized enterprises and others if they wanted to convert to electric and hybrid vehicles, so that they had the charging points as well as the drivers.

 All that must be included in a new clean air Act, which would concentrate the resources we so desperately need to clean up our air quality.
 A refusal to act is simply passing the buck.
 Our children and grandchildren deserve better.
 The Government should implement our recommendations and give us all the right to breathe cleaner air.
 I look forward to the Ministers’ responses to our report.